zdravkov/kendo-docs/api/dataviz/diagram/diagram.md

 Defines the shape options.

-### shapes.data `String` *(default: "rectangle")*
+### shapes.path `String`

-The root of a Shape is a SVG group (which on its own is invisible) inside which one or more SVG visual elements can be added.
-By default the Shape has a simple SVG primitive (see however the custom shape topic) and this property defines this primitive.
-There are three possibilities:

-* "rectangle": this is the default option, representing a SVG Rectangle
-* "circle" : a SVG circle/ellipse
-* any other string will be understood as the data of a SVG Path and the Shape options are passed on to the Path instantiation.
-The data for Path follow [the standard SVG format](http://www.w3.org/TR/SVG/paths.html#PathData "SVG Path data.").
+The path option of a Shape is a description of a custom geometry.
+The format follows the standard SVG format (http://www.w3.org/TR/SVG/paths.html#PathData "SVG Path data.").

 ### shapes.stroke `Object`